 - Partial lasting power loss in your home

-- You hear a buzzing noise coming from an outlet, switch, or your breaker panel.
+- Buzzing noises coming from an outlet, switch, or your breaker box.

 - Someone in your home has been electrocuted.